Evolus says launch of its Botox rival ahead of its expectations

-(Reuters) - Evolus Inc (EOLS.O) on Monday reported revenue of $2.3 million from early sales of its newly launched rival to Allergan Plc’s (AGN.N) Botox, ahead of its own expectations.
+Aug 12 (Reuters) - Evolus Inc on Monday reported revenue of $2.3 million from early sales of its newly launched rival to Allergan Plc’s Botox, ahead of its own expectations.

 Jeuveau, a neurotoxin drug to treat forehead wrinkles, was launched on May 15 and competes with Botox, which has grown to dominate the medical aesthetics market since it was launched in 2002.